fepitre/mmdebstrap/README.md

 ----------------------------------------

-Debootstrap supports creating a Debian chroot on non-Debian systems but mmdebstrap requires apt.
+Debootstrap supports creating a Debian chroot on non-Debian systems but mmdebstrap requires apt and is thus limited to Debian and derivatives.

 There is no `SCRIPT` argument.

-There is no `--second-stage` option.
+The following options, don't exist: `--second-stage`, `--exclude`, `--resolve-deps`, `--force-check-gpg`, `--merged-usr` and `--no-merged-usr`.

 Tests
 =====